swarupasawant/Machine-Learning-Project-Algeria-Forest-Fire-Prediction/README.md

-To develop a suite of predictive model I have worked on Decision tree classifier, GradientBoosting Classifier,SVM, KNN classifier,Random Forest classifier and based on accuracy score I develop model using Random Forest classifier for the prediction of fire susceptibility.
+To develop a suite of predictive model I have worked on Decision tree classifier, GradientBoosting Classifier,SVM, KNN classifier,Random Forest classifier and based on accuracy score I developed model using Random Forest classifier for the prediction of fire susceptibility.
 ## Deployment

 I have used Heroku to deploy this project.